shettyg/ovn-docker/docs/INSTALL.Docker.md

 you will need to start the Open vSwitch driver.

 The Open vSwitch driver uses the Python's flask module to listen to Docker's networking api calls.
-The driver also uses OpenStack's python-neutronclient libraries.
-So, if your host does not have Python's flask module or python-neutronclient install them with:
+So, if your host does not have Python's flask module, install it with:

 ```
 easy_install -U pip
-pip install python-neutronclient
 pip install Flask
 ```